October 2022 Australian federal budget: Expenditure

 The budget included a $6.2 billion plan to remove the limits to annual Child Care Subsidy (CCS) payments, effective from July 2022.
 The subsidy would be offered to families earning up to $530,000 annually. $531.6 million is being spent on government paid parental leave entitlements.
 The entitlement will expand from 20 weeks to 26 weeks in 2026-27.

 $800 million has been allocated to spending on renewable energy projects.
 This includes cutting taxes on electric cars and building a national electric vehicle charging network and hydrogen refueling stations among other measures.

 Foreign aid to the Pacific is seeing a boost of $375 million, bringing the total to $900 million.

 $2.4 billion is to go towards improving internet speeds for 1.5 million homes and businesses on the National Broadband Network.

 The maximum general co-payment for Pharmaceutical Benefits Scheme scripts is being reduced from $42.50 to $30 at a cost of $200 million.

 $2.5 billion is to be spent over four years on improving aged care.
 Specifically funding is for an increase in the number of care minutes residents receive and the commitment to require aged care homes to have a registered nurse onsite 24/7 from 1 July 2023.

 $170 million has been allocated to women’s safety.
 500 frontline workers will support women and children experiencing family, domestic and sexual violence.

 The Climate Change Authority is being funded, with $42.6 million allocated.
 The Australian Broadcasting Corporation is set to have its funding restored, costing $83.7 million over four years.
-The Australian Tax Office’s tax avoidance taskforce is set to crack down on tax avoidance by multinationals and individuals.
+The Australian Taxation Office’s tax avoidance taskforce is set to crack down on tax avoidance by multinationals and individuals.

 The budget also provided a significant boost to vocational education. $922 million is being spent over five years to provide 480,000 fee-free Technical and Further Education places.